-- Hospice helps people who are terminally ill live comfortably.
+- Hospice helps those who are terminally ill live comfortably

-- Hospice isn’t only for people diagnosed with cancer.
+- Hospice isn’t only for people who are diagnosed with cancer

-- The focus is on comfort care, not on curing an illness.
+- The focus is on comfort care, not on curing illnesses

-- Services may include physical care, counseling, prescription drugs, equipment, and supplies for the terminal illness and related conditions.
+- Services may include physical care, counseling, prescription drugs, and equipment and supplies for the terminal illness and related conditions

-- Can be in a board and care, assisted living facility, or skilled nursing facility (with contract).
+- Care can be provided in a board and care, assisted living facility, or skilled nursing facility (with contract)

 Who qualifies for Hospice Program?

 If you have Medicare Part A (Hospital Insurance) AND meet all of these conditions, you can get hospice care:

 - Your regular doctor (if you have one) and the hospice medical director certify that you have a life-altering condition with a life expectancy of 6 months or less.